 Marketing tools can automate the process of publishing your messages and help you keep all your channels in sync.
 Some also provide insights into how these messages perform, so you can tailor your content more and more to your target audience.
 Best of all, you don’t have to be a marketing expert with years of experience to use these tools.
+With the rise of content marketing as a key for ROI, the number of channels and media you can use to communicate that message has exploded.
 Here are some of the top tools our small business experts named.

 MailChimp is a marketing automation platform specializing in email marketing.
 Nate Masterson, CEO of Maple Holistics, says, “The user-friendly marketing tool has helped us create a flexible email campaign that proved to be significantly more successful than our previous efforts.
 After switching to MailChimp, we saw our open rate jump to around 25 percent with a click rate of 5 percent.”

 Intercom provides a messaging platform which allows businesses to communicate with prospective and existing customers within their app, on their website, through social media, or via email.
 Alexander Sergeev, CEO of Hygger.io, recommends this tool for engaging with customers and learning more about your audience knowledge base.